Introduction

 A fractured neck of the femur is the same problem seen in elderly people when they fall and break a hip.
 Technically, it is not the hip that is fractured, it is the head of the femur.

-This is where a Femoral Head Ostectomy (FHO) surgery comes to the rescue.
-Ostectomy means removal, so the head of the femur, where the ball joint is located, is completely removed.
+In the Femoral Head Ostectomy (FHO) the head of the femur, where the ball joint is located, is completely removed.
 The FHO removes the non-functional head, and allows the body to form a false joint.
 The cost of this is dramatically less than any other procedure to correct this problem.

 We also use this procedure when there is a hip dislocation (called a subluxation) and the hip will not stay in the socket, even when we put it back in and put on a special bandage called an Ehmer sling.
 We also use this surgery for pets with hip dysplasia that will not be undergoing the more extensive hip replacement surgery called a Total Hip.